STARFIGHTER! The Iconoclasts

 Creighton chuckled.

 Spock cleared his throat.
-“I can best serve you with Diplomatic issues, Admiral, not military issues.”
+“I can best serve you with diplomatic issues, Admiral, not military issues.”

 “Very well, Admiral.”
 Spock said.
 "I'll go."

-“Fine,” Destine said, “I'll be there when I can…I have to go to the President and somehow explain all of this crap….this isn’t what we should be doing anymore…damnit… lunacy like this should be read in a Frederick P. Kopetz science-fiction novel…not a Starfleet Field Report.”
+“Fine,” Destine said, “I'll be there when I can…I have to go to the President and somehow explain all of this crap….this isn’t what we should be doing anymore…Damnit… lunacy like this should be read in a Frederick P. Kopetz science-fiction novel…not a Starfleet Field Report.”

 They both nodded.